ntulenev/Weather4Flight/README.md

 }
 ```

 Each object in the array represents a weather forecast for a specific time slot.
 It includes the date and time of the forecast, as well as the weather information such as temperature, wind speed, and precipitation.
-It also includes a flightDecision object that provides a drone flight recommendation and the reasons for it.
+It also includes a flight decision that provides a drone flight recommendation and the reasons for it.

 ## Conclusion